Best German City Names: 200+ Historic & Imaginary Ideas

 Meersburg

-Perched on Lake Constance with Germany's oldest inhabited castle (7th century), offering stunning Alpine views across the water
+Lake Constance town with Germany's oldest inhabited castle (7th century) and Alpine views across the water

 Kronberg im Taunus